-Having a friend or a family member officiate your wedding is a growing trend among couples, and one that may be particularly appealing to those who are not affiliated with a church or prefer a secular ceremony.
-After all, getting a friend ordained to do the job is as easy as a few clicks online.
+Having a family member or friend officiate your wedding is a growing trend among couples, and one that may be particularly appealing to those who are not affiliated with a church or prefer a secular ceremony.
+After all, getting a friend ordained to do the job can be as easy as a few clicks online!

-The upsides are plentiful: It's more intimate and personal than having a stranger officiate, it's much cheaper than hiring somebody, and it's a very special way to ask someone who is important to you to be involved in your big day.
-But the job also comes with a lot of responsibilities and some tricky rules (not the kind you can break), so before you pick up the phone to ask your bestie to do the honors, read the info below.
+The upsides of friends officiating weddings are plentiful: It's more intimate and personal than having a stranger officiate, it's much cheaper than hiring somebody, and it's a very special way to ask in your big day.
+But the job also comes with a lot of responsibilities and some tricky rules (not the kind you can break).
+Here's everything you (and your bestie) need to know about friends officiating weddings.

 Each state, county, or even city has its own rules on who is allowed to legally make your union official.
-Check with your city's Marriage Bureau for the complete guidelines before you begin figuring out who should officiate.
+Research the laws of the city or county you’ll be married in before you ask a friend to officiate your wedding.

-Laws regarding the officiant are truly varied: in Colorado couples can solemnize their own marriage, and in parts of other states (such as Virginia) only pastors of certain churches are allowed to perform the wedding — and someone who got ordained online doesn't count.
-Remember, just because your friend got his uncle to perform his wedding doesn't mean it's allowed where you tie the knot.
+Laws regarding who can officiate a wedding are truly varied: In Colorado the couple can solemnize their own marriage, and in other places (such as certain parts of Virginia) only pastors of certain churches are allowed to perform the wedding — and someone who got ordained online doesn't count.
+Remember, just because your friend got his uncle to perform his wedding doesn't mean it's allowed where you plan on tying the knot.

-Once you've figured out that your friend can officiate the wedding, the next step is to get him or her ordained.
-An easy way to do this is to point your browser to TheMonastery.org, where you can become a minister of the Universal Life Church.
-Other places that offer ordination include the Church of Spiritual Humanism, First Nation Ministry, American Fellowship Church, and the Church of Latter-Day Dude — a religion that spawned from the movie The Big Lebowski.
-(Yes this is legit, but once again, double check your regional laws by calling your county clerk).
+If your friend is legally able to officiate, great!
+The next step, then, is to get him or her ordained.
+An easy way to do this is to head to TheMonastery.org, where you can become a minister of the Universal Life Church.
+There are other options for how to ordain a wedding officiant, as well.
+Organizations that offer ordination include the Church of Spiritual Humanism, First Nation Ministry, American Fellowship Church, and the Church of Latter-Day Dude — a religion that spawned from the movie The Big Lebowski.
+(Yes, this is legit, but once again, double check your regional laws by calling your county clerk.)

 Once your friend has been ordained, the next step in the process is to make sure all the paperwork and other legal checkboxes, if any, are checked off.
 Some regions require that the officiant file credentials with the local court and others do not.
 For example, in California, it is not necessary to register, but in New York City, not only do officiants have to register, they have to appear in person at the City Clerk's office to do so.